Brabus Rocket: Brabus Rocket 900 "ONE OF TEN" (2020 – )

 The BRABUS ROCKET 900 "ONE OF TEN" is a limited edition of ten vehicles being produced based on the Mercedes-AMG GT 63 S 4MATIC+ (4-Door Coupé).

 The heart of this BRABUS automobile is the new BRABUS ROCKET 900 V8 biturbo displacement engine, which, thanks to the expansion to 4.4 liters and a newly developed high-performance charging system, achieves a peak output of 662 kW / 900 PS.
 The maximum torque is 1,250 Nm, but is limited to 1,050 Nm in the vehicle.

-In combination with the SPEEDSHIFT MCT 9-speed sports transmission and all-wheel drive, the four-seater coupé goes from zero to 100 km/h in 2.8 seconds.
+In combination with the Speedshift MCT 9-speed sports transmission and all-wheel drive, the four-seater coupé goes from zero to 100 km/h in 2.8 seconds.
 300 km/h is reached in 23.9 seconds.
 The top speed is electronically limited to 330 km/h due to the tires.
+It has 21-inch wheels up front, 22-inch wheels at the rear; to accommodate these, the Rocket is also fitted with wide bodied fenders in carbon fibre.